ingadhoc/miscellaneous/base_ux/README.rst

 * New button to add/remove a window action as a contextual action in the windows source model.
 * If a partner is Actived/Archived will be tracked in its message log.
+* When a user marks an activity as done it will be marked done by him instead of mark as done by the activity assigned user

 Installation
 ============